Tyrese Haliburton helps spark Pacers' Game 6 win over Thunder while playing with strained calf

 The fact that he played at all was a boost to the Pacers.
 Indiana coach Rick Carlisle said Haliburton went through a walkthrough Thursday afternoon along with strength testing, passing all necessary checks.

-So, with the Pacers facing elimination in Game 6 and down 3-2 in the title series, Haliburton — who was on the court and did some shooting not long before Carlisle announced the decision — planned to give it a shot.
+So, with the Pacers facing elimination in Game 6 and down 3-2 in the title series, Haliburton — who was on the court and did some shooting not long before Carlisle announced the decision — gave it a shot.

+“He didn’t want a lot of attention.
+He was doing everything possible to be able to play,” Carlisle said.
+“Fortunately, we were able to keep his minutes reasonable because we had a great first half and a good start to the third quarter.”

 “He’s a great player,” Thunder coach Mark Daigneault said before the game.
 “If there’s one thing we know, you don’t underestimate great players.
 In this situation, we’re expecting his best punch.
 Indiana is a great team.
 We’re expecting their best punch.
 I have no doubt he’s dealing with stuff, but we’re expecting him to come out and play like a great player would play."